gflow913-gif/codenight99-bot/README.md

 ## Usage

+**For Bot Owner:**
 The bot will automatically:
 - Scan for codes when it starts
-- Scan every 3 hours thereafter
+- Scan every 1 hour thereafter
+- Post to your configured channel and DM you

+**For Other Servers:**
+Server owners can use `/thought` command to:
+- Set up automatic code notifications in their server
+- Choose which channel receives the codes
+- Get codes every 1 hour automatically

+**Everyone Can:**
+- Use `/check` to trigger a manual scan
-- Respond to `/check` slash command for manual scans
+- Use `/scan <url>` to check a specific URL for codes

 ## How It Works